 Once court ends, FDC may have time to provide advice to people who aren't appearing in court that day.
 FDC are available on a drop-in basis.

-Provincial Court FDC can help you with family law matters, including child protection issues.
+Provincial Court FDC can help you with family law matters, including child protection issues (if the Ministry of Children and Family Development becomes involved with your family).
 FDC can:

 - give you advice, or